Criminal charges dropped against MMA star Conor McGregor

 McGregor then picked up the phone and walked away with it, according to the police report.

-After the settlement was reached, the victim refused to cooperate with the State Attorney's Office, forcing them to drop the investigation and charges.
+After the settlement was reached, the victim refused to cooperate with the Miami-Dade County State Attorney's Office, forcing prosecutors to drop the investigation and charges.

 McGregor recently completed a sentence of five days of community service after he hurled a dolly at a moving bus, shattering windows and injuring fighters aboard the vehicle in Brooklyn, New York, in April 2018.
 He agreed to a plea deal and avoided being deported from the U.S.